Learning from Neighbors about a Changing State: Model

-where $\eta_{i,t}\sim\mathcal{N}(0,\sigma_{i}^{2})$ has a variance $\sigma_{i}^{2}>0$ that depends on the agent but not on the time period.
-All the $\eta_{i,t}$ and $\nu_{t}$ are independent of each other.
-A vector of all of agent $(i,t)$'s observations\textemdash $s_{i,t}$ and the neighbors' past actions\textemdash defines her information.
-An important special case will be $m=1$, where there is one period of memory, so that the agent's information is\emph{ $(s_{i,t},(a_{j,t-1})_{j\in N_{i}})$. }The observation structure is common knowledge, as is the informational environment (i.e., all precisions, etc.).
-We will sometimes take the network $G$ to mean the set of nodes $N$ together with the set of \emph{links $E$}, defined as the subset of pairs $(i,j)\in N\times N$ such that $j\in N_{i}$.
+where the error term $\eta_{i,t}\sim\mathcal{N}(0,\sigma_{i}^{2})$ has a variance $\sigma_{i}^{2}>0$ that depends on the node but not on the time period.
+All the errors $\eta_{i,t}$ and state innovations $\nu_{t}$ are independent of one another.
+An agent's information is a vector consisting of her private signal and all of her social observations.
+An important special case will be $m=1$, where agents observe only one period of others' actions before acting themselves, so that the agent's information is\emph{ $(s_{i,t},(a_{j,t-1})_{j\in N_{i}})$.}

+The \emph{network} $G=(N,E)$ is the set of nodes $N$ together with the (fixed) set of \emph{links $E$}, defined as the subset of pairs $(i,j)\in N\times N$ such that $j\in N_{i}$.
+This network (also called a \emph{graph}), which determines the observation structure, is common knowledge, as is the informational environment (i.e., the joint distribution of all exogenous random variables).